 Want to capture the sweet sounds of your local band or even a single voice without relying on something too complex?
 Well, try this one on for size.
 The audio recording and editing software caters to the professional sort as well as novices who prefer doing their recordings at home itself.
 Sporting a clean, easy-to-learn interface, it claims to be highly scalable and even comes with an Album Mixer that allows you to infuse your choice of songs with tons of effects.

 And once you’re done creating your masterpiece, you can seamlessly record your tunes onto a CD to show off at your friend’s next house party.
-Featuring an optimized audio engine, it also comes complete with a better projects dialog and the ability to fold the track or sheet.
+Featuring an optimized audio engine, it also comes complete with a better project dialog and the ability to fold the track or sheet.
 Lastly, the program plays well with Mac OS X, Windows and Linux systems.

 4 – Avid Pro Tools: